halyph/mind-flow/2020/2020-08-25-personal-tech-radar.md

 - **Ruby** I used it many years ago.
 But now this niche is occupied by **Python**.
 But estetically **Ruby** is much better language than **Python**.
 I've been using **Python** only because of its total dominance.
 Sad, but true ;-(
 - **Groovy**.
 Another sad story. **Groovy** was my main scriping languge for several years.
 Then there was a huge popularity decrease and I switched to **Scala**/**Python**.
 - **Javascript** (via *Node.js*).
 I think it's pretty good alternative, but I am with **Python** now.
+- **Golang** is well suited to CLI application.
+I think it's a perfect fit.

 ### Infrastructure

 - **Golang** is very popular in this domain.
 Kubernetes and all other Cloud Native stuff it is **Golang** (mainly).
 Furtunatelly, we can use other languages (e.g. **Python**) while implementing Kubernetes operators.
 But, I would use **Golang** if it is required.
 Nothing domatic.